We unite suppliers and green industry professionals worldwide

 02/26/2025

-Lungwort, or Pulmonaria, is an excellent option to grow in shady gardens.
+One highly recommended shade plant is Lungwort or Pulmonaria, which adds a great deal of variety to shady gardens.
 This early blooming perennial adds color to low light areas and is perfect for a shade garden.
 The large leaves, which have silvery or white spots on them, make it look stunning even when there is no blooming.
-In early spring, it produces delicate flowers which shift from pink to blue or purple, hence attracting the attention of the viewers.
+Its mesmerizing pink to blue or purple delicate flowers, which bloom at the start of spring, is a delight to any gardener.

 Pulmonaria Historical and Medicinal Background